 Step 3 - Check on indoor plants regularly and water them as needed to prevent them from drying out

-Step 4 - If the plants are potted, move them to a protected location in the winter, and moisten the soil monthly to prevent it from drying out completely
+Step 4 - If the plants are potted, move them to a protected location in the winter, and moisten the soil once to prevent it from drying out completely

 This page contains affiliate links to products on Amazon.
 We may receive a commission for purchases made through these links.